-Thinking and acting sustainably can be easy — and every little bit makes a difference.
-We want to share some achievable ideas for getting more environmentally-conscious in your day-to-day life.
-This Earth Day, try to make at least one small change and stick with it.
-Whether you’re switching to more eco-friendly products or you’re learning about the different ways to recycle, it will be fun to reflect on how these little changes can make a big impact for when the next Earth Day rolls around.
+Thinking and acting sustainably can be easy — and every course of action you take can make a huge difference for our planet and the lives around you.
+To become more environmentally-conscious in your day-to-day life, we’ve compiled a list of ways you can be more eco-friendly.
+This Earth Day, make at least one small change in how you interact with the environment and stick with it.
+Whether you’re switching to more eco-friendly products or learning about the different ways to reduce, reuse, and recycle, the little changes can make a big impact for when the next Earth Day rolls around.

 Switch Over to Reusable Bags

 Plastic bags are made from oil, so swapping those out for a reusable canvas bag also reduces the amount of non-renewable resources.
 Replacing grocery bags with a large canvas bag can help eliminate the amount of plastic bags you take home from each trip.
-This will reduce waste piling up in landfills or floating around streets and sidewalks.
+Additionally, this will reduce waste piling up in landfills or floating around streets and sidewalks.
 Try bringing your reusable bags to other stores too, and you can reduce plastic use during your trips to pick up clothes, personal products, and more.
-Carrying around a cute, printed or monogrammed tote bag instead of another boring plastic bag makes the decision to go more sustainable even easier.
+Carrying around a cute, printed, or monogrammed tote bag instead of another boring plastic bag makes the decision to go more sustainable easier than ever.